This spot has been added by

-Vilamendhoo is a small hotel island located on Ari Atoll’s south-west area, and a choice destination for those willing to practice snorkeling in the Maldives.
-This spot will fulfill many snorkelers’ dreams: a shallow reef flat ideal for beginners, coral drop-offs easily accessible from the beach, and wonderful aquatic life within reach: sharks, turtles, rays, clownfish and parrotfish abound all around the island.
+Vilamendhoo, a small resort island located on Ari Atoll’s southwest area, is a great gateway for snorkeling in the Maldives.
+This spot will fulfill many snorkelers’ dreams: a shallow reef flat ideal for beginners, coral drop-offs easily accessible from the beach, and wonderful sea life including sharks, turtles, rays, clownfish and parrotfish.

 Vilamendhoo boasts excellent snorkeling possibilities, along its north shore as well as its south side.
 The reef profile is the same throughout the island: leaving from the shore, you will swim over a reef flat (shallow and 30 to 150m large depending on the areas) until you reach the drop-off, literally dropping sharply over the deep blue.